-Their debut album “Circus Life” (2014) was praised by the music press for its fresh, original sound and fusion of different genres: “GypsyFingers’ sound has as its cornerstone folk music, fusing this traditional foundation with elements of Romani, spoken word, the baroque and pop.
+“GypsyFingers’ sound has as its cornerstone folk music, fusing this traditional foundation with elements of Romani, rap (on ‘You’), the baroque and pop.
 It moves swiftly along a continuum that loosely connects the late 1960’s folk pioneers Pentangle with the more modern ambition of a Beth Orton or Devendra Banhart.”
 (God Is In The TV)

 “Gentle, rather gorgeous and ethereal folk/trip hop, not to mention a sprinkle of prog”.
 (Song Bar)